-The impact of COVID-19 is likely to be felt for years to come as the council will need to make provision in its medium term budget plans for the impact on the collection fund deficits, recovery to pre-covid income and expenditure levels and the replenishment of its earmarked reserves and general fund balances.
+The impact of COVID-19 is likely to be felt for years to come as the council continues to make provision in 2022 to 2023 for the impact on recovery to pre-COVID-19 income and expenditure levels.
+The 2022 to 2023 budget approved by council on 22 February 2022 included a provision for the ongoing effects of COVID-19 of around $\pounds 0.5$ million.
+This will continue to be monitored closely over the coming year.